 To ensure each project is done right and lasts for many years, there are three essential phases to every project including:

 The majority of your donation goes to our field implementers in the construction phase.
-They use it to pay for supplies, well pumps, drill bits, wear and tear on the rigs, fuel, and wages for the drill crews.
+They use it to pay for supplies, well pumps, concrete, drill bits, wear and tear on the rigs, fuel, and wages for the drill crews.

-Our teams and partners prepare each community for their new water well project.
+Our teams and partners prepare each community for their new water water project.
 They ensure the community is committed to the project, and in most cases will require some form of investment of time and/or money on their part.
 This is a critical step to ensure that a water project is sustainable so that your investment has the longest possible effect.

-An overused well won't last very long.
+An overused well, for example, won't last very long.